spencertipping/phi/dev/applicative.md

 print(x);
 ```

+So really we're unioning both bindings and stack layout.

 **Q:** how do type-based parse continuations work?

 **Q:** how do we parse for operator precedence?

 I think I'm missing some design around parse-time evaluation.

+## Parser architecture and continuations
+Parse continuations are managed using runtime-dispatch flatmaps.
+We're working
+with a compile-time scope that replaces side effects with abstract values, so we
+can "run" stuff as usual and get abstracts we can inspect.
+(All of which is
+hosted by the concatenative layer.)

+For example, let's assume `xs.length` returns an abstract `int`: once we've
+parsed it, our parse continuation is the union of `int.parse_continuation` and
+whatever the outer continuations are; `int`'s continuation is preferred.
+This is
+what makes it possible to have `fn` be a regular value whose type is
+`functionword`.

+No parse continuations are bound to types directly; they're all assigned by the
+scope mechanism, and scopes are part of parse states.

+Before I get into this, I need to design the abstract evaluator.

 ## Who is managing object lifetime?
 How to track the lifetime of each subexpression?
 Like, how do we indicate that